uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 - `--app <text>`
   - The application name.
 Required unless you are running the command from your deploy repo
 - `--from <text>`
-  - This is required unless you are running the command from your deploy repo
+  - The environment you are dumping data from
 - `--database <text>`
   - The name of the database you are dumping data from
 - `--from-vpc <text>`